massrb/buoy_parse/README.md

  BuoyParse parses NOAA Buoy websites for recent wave, weather, and marine info.
  This gem uses Hpricot for parsing and at some point should be upgraded to Nokogiri.

+ BuoyParse gem was created by isolating specific code from an older Rails app that served Buoy Report data as WMS content for cell phone browsers.

  Example of an NOAA buoy website for Nantucket: